“Mommy, I really don’t like these lumps.”

 “I know honey, but they are just strawberries and bananas, two things that you like.”

 It’s Sunday, and we’re at the breakfast table.
 My husband watches this conversation and looks at me, questioningly.

 Oh, how I wish I could turn back time.
 My sons are now 7 and 10, deeply entrenched in childhood.
 And guess what?
 I’m coming clean.
 They basically eat like toddlers.

-So despite all the challenges I’ve had with Kevin, and the IEP, and the seizures and all the other issues we face….I think that how I started feeding my kids is my biggest parenting mistake so far.
+So despite all the challenges I’ve had with Kevin, the IEP, the seizures, and all the other issues we face, I think that how I started feeding my kids is my biggest parenting mistake so far.
 Because it’s been the hardest one to turn around.